In the guide

 Chapter 3 of the Consumer Rights Act 2015 covers contracts between a trader and consumer in relation to digital content, as distinct from goods and services, whilst also clarifying that any goods containing faulty digital content are protected by the remedies provided for faulty goods.

 Digital content is data that is produced and supplied in a digital form - for example, computer system software, films, downloaded music or mobile phone application software (an app).

 Although the Act sets out the specific rights consumers have when buying digital content, it recognises that in reality traders supply a mixture of goods, services and digital content - for example, the delivery (service) of a compact disc (goods) containing music (digital content) to a consumer's home.
 The Act clarifies what traders need to do when 'mixed contracts' occur, in particular for a mixture of goods and digital content.

 To better understand the key definitions it is useful to have at least a basic understanding of contract law as it applies in various parts of the UK.
-It is therefore suggested that you read the section 'Formation of a contract' within 'The sale and supply of goods' before continuing to read this guide.Back to top
+It is therefore suggested that you read the 'Formation of a contract' section within 'Selling and supplying goods' before continuing to read this guide.Back to top

 What is a trader?

 If you are a 'person' acting for purposes relating to your trade, business, craft or profession then you are a 'trader'.